-If you have an injury to your perineum—the area between the anus and vulva (in women) or scrotum (in men)—a simple sitz bath could bring relief to the pain, irritation and itching you experience.
+If you have an injury to your perineum—the area between the anus and vulva (in women) or scrotum (in men)—a simple sitz bath could relieve pain, irritation and itching.

 What is a sitz bath?

 A sitz bath is a warm, shallow bath designed to bathe your perineal area.
 You can give yourself a sitz bath in your bathtub or you can buy a reusable or disposable plastic sitz bath kit that fits inside your toilet bowl (with the lid up or down, depending on the version you choose) so you can gently bathe this area.

 The bath kit typically includes a shallow basin you can sit in.
 Some kits include a bag you can fill with warm water and use to fill the basin.
 Others have a pitcher for filling.
 Most include a system so you can bathe your injured area with fresh, clean water.